mrmorphic/hwio/README.md

 This needs to be done before any other hwio calls.

-## More Advanced
+## More Information

-By default, hwio performs error checking on all operations (e.g. if you write to a pin, but have not set it to a writeable mode, it will return an error).
-However, error checking carries a minimal performance overhead.
-To turn this error checking off, you can:

-	hwio.SetErrorChecking(false)

-This only affects operations such as DigitalRead and DigitalWrite, which could be invoked at high frequency.

-For more information about using the library, see http://stuffwemade.net/hwio which has:
+For more information about the library, including pin diagrams for supported boards, see http://stuffwemade.net/hwio.

- *	Pin diagrams for supported boards

 ## BIG SHINY DISCLAIMER